To know that, you need to answer other questions first.

 That means that a trade usually lasts for no more than 8-10 bars, regardless of the time frame chosen to trade.
+Some times we achieve our profit in one single bar, or 1 single minute after we open the trade.

-So, using a 2-minute time frame for day trading, our trades will last on average something around 16-20 minutes.
+Using a 2-minute time frame for day trading, our trades will last on average no more than 16-20 minutes.

 The day is done after that!

 Before continuing, check the following table to know the maximum average time that your trade will last open on the market:

 - how long do you want your money to be exposed to the market?

 - how much time do you have (or want) to trade every day?

 If you have limited time and want to day trade, you should choose a lower time frame, like M2 or M5.

 If you want to be with the markets the whole day, day trading, you can go to a higher time frame, like M15-H1.

 If you only have time to watch the markets at night, then you should opt to choose a higher time frame, from H4 to Daily.

 Finally, if you only want to check your trading charts once a week, you should definitely opt to use the highest time frames available, like the Weekly, or even the Monthly.

 Open your charts once a week to identify setups for opening new trades, and then let them run for a few weeks, or even months.